 Identify Goals

 Consider what you want to achieve for your family in the short term and long term and ask yourself some grounding questions: Are these goals feasible without having to spread yourself too thin?
 If not, are there spending changes that can be made in other areas to accommodate said goals?
 How do these goals presently line up against any fixed expenses?
 Have you allowed for your needs to take precedence over wants?
 All things considered, you can then prioritise your goals.
+As goals evolve, it's essential to keep them clear and focused to shape the future you desire.

 Make a Plan